 Arise & Go formed in 2016 in Ithaca, New York, after meeting at the long-running Irish session held at the legendary Chapter House bar in Collegetown.
 As of 2020, the band is multinational, with Michael and Ellie now residing in Halifax, Nova Scotia.

-From Quispamsis, New Brunswick, Ellie grew up steeped in the Atlantic Canadian musical tradition.
-Her style combines Celtic and Acadian influences from Canada, Ireland and Scotland.
-She began playing fiddle at the age of 9 through the traditional music program at her elementary school, and was introduced to Acadian music from her neighbor Jean.
+From Quispamsis, New Brunswick, Ellie Goud grew up steeped in the Atlantic Canadian musical tradition.
 Her sound is uniquely New Brunswick – a cutting blend of Scottish and Acadian rhythms and sounds.
 Ellie has performed as a solo artist and in groups in venues such as La Salla Rosa and L’Escalier in Montreal, Bound For Glory, the Victoria Folk Festival, and Information Morning Live at the Saint John City Market.

-the world of bellows piping, making the natural leap to smallpipes and border pipes, and the bigger leap to the Irish uilleann pipes.
-He has been featured as a piper with the Genesee Symphony Orchestra, The Syracuse Vocal Ensemble, and the Mohawk Valley Choral Society which featured two of his original compositions for pipes and orchestra.
+Piper Michael Roddy has spent over 20 years creating his unique combination of Scottish and Irish piping styles.
+After years of competitive success with pipe bands, Michael turned to the world of bellows piping, making the natural leap to smallpipes and border pipes, and the bigger leap to the Irish uilleann pipes.
+He has been featured as a piper with the Genesee Symphony Orchestra, The Syracuse Vocal Ensemble, the Mohawk Valley Choral Society, and the Cayuga Vocal Ensemble.
+Michael is an active teacher and has premiered several of his own compositions and arrangements for pipes and orchestra. michaelroddymusic.com